DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/communicate-about-wellbeing-to-improve-staff-retention.md

 {inset-text}

 Wellbeing is at the centre of everything we do.
-Three years ago we had a high staff turnover, a poor school culture of low expectations and low aspirations and a falling roll.
+Three years ago we had a high staff turnover, a poor school culture of low expectations, low aspirations and a falling roll.
 Three years on, we have a very low staff turnover, an increased roll in year 7 and waiting lists in every year group.

  We have transformed our wider community’s perception of our school.
-The main platform for this change has been a considerable shift in our focus to ensuring student and staff wellbeing is at our core, with open communication to all stakeholders, regular staff consultations and a drive to improve educational standards for students in our school.
+The main platform for this change has been a considerable shift in our focus, ensuring student and staff wellbeing is at our core.
+This has included open communication with all stakeholders, regular staff consultations and a drive to improve educational standards for students in our school.

- The Trust supports individual schools to develop wellbeing strategies so that they are focused on the needs of each school as opposed to a generic approach across the Trust.
+ The Trust supports individual schools to develop wellbeing strategies that are focused on their own needs, as opposed to a generic approach across the Trust.

 {/inset-text}